by John Ellis

 Initially, while coming up with the story outline, I ended it with, “but the floor salesman is angry at him,” complicating the plot in the basic outline.
 Being angry with the baker, may be the reason why the flour salesman is refusing to sell the flour, which, if so, raises another question.
 Why is the flour salesman angry at the baker?

 A simple plot outline – someone wants something and someone or something is standing in the way – prompts a flood of questions that helps lead to honest character descriptions, interesting actions and settings, and workable plot devices, the things that help make stories colorful and compelling.

 The Bible adheres to that definition of a story.
 The question for Christians who are engaged in studying the Bible should be, “Do I know the whole story well enough to legitimately interact with this small part?”
 Of course, that also raises the question, “What’s the first step in discovering the whole story?”

 Well, read it.
 Over and over and over.

 The Whole Story

-A common mistake that actors often make after being cast in a play is to immediately begin scrolling through the script highlighting all their lines.
+A common mistake that actors often make after being cast in a play is to immediately scroll through the script, highlighting all their lines along the way.
 Eventually, highlighting and working on lines is something that will need to be done, but it should wait until the actor has read the entire play several times.

 At its core, the actor’s job is to present a cogent piece that fits coherently within the whole puzzle called the play.
 Without knowing, and knowing well, what the entire “puzzle” looks like, the actor runs the risk of creating a piece that is out of sync with the whole.